 By Robert McKee

 Robert McKee's screenwriting workshops have earned him international notice and acclaim.
-Story breaks down the concepts that he shares in his workshops.
+Story breaks down the concepts that he shares in his workshops on the craft of screenwriting and the writing process.
 Robert McKee entertains while shedding light on the art of storytelling.

 - How to Manage Your Agent